 Fire drills are conducted each semester in each residential building.
 An outside fire safety vendor checks the fire extinguishers in every building.
-Every Fire Safety Alarm System is inspected by a licensed contractor.
-Fire Prevention Seminars are presented each school year or as requested by students, faculty and staff.
-Fire statistics are being collected and will include the number of fires and the cause, fire-related death, injuries and the value of the property damaged.
+A licensed contractor inspects every Fire Safety Alarm System.
+Fire Prevention Seminars are presented each school year or as requested by students, faculty, and staff.
+Fire statistics are being collected and will include the number of fires and the cause, fire-related death, injuries, and the value of the property damaged.
 A fire log is kept and will include the nature of the fire, the date the fire occurred, the time of day the fire occurred, and the general location of the fire.
 911 Fire calls go to the Spartanburg County Dispatch, who in turn notifies us and the fire department.